 It’s a lovely way to get out the kids out for a family walk in the winter.
 Wander through Chirk Castle’s woodland and see all the lovely snowdrops.

-February half term crafts and snowdrop trail at Ness Gardens
+February family activities and snowdrop trail at Ness Gardens

 Enjoy a range of family-friendly activities in Ness Gardens.
 Craft activities at certain times.
 Interactive family-friendly snowdrop trail.